PierreTDX/P13_ArgentBank_BACK_OC/README.md

 # Project #13 - Argent Bank API

 This codebase contains the code needed to run the backend for Argent Bank.
+\+ Proposed Endpoints for Phase 2 of the API [HERE](#phase-2--transactions)

 ## Getting Started